 What make of Grand Piano?

 There used to be a saying “a Steinway for the concert hall, a Bechstein for the theatre and Blüthner for the home.”
 There is a lot of truth in this, as Steinways generally aim for a big powerful tone, Bechsteins for a more subtle tone but still quite powerful, and Blüthner very much more mellow, usually with a lighter action.
 These are the most common of the fine German makes.
 IMPORTANT: If you want a piano to seriously study for an exam then you will need a heavier touch than most older pianos have.
-Touch weight has increased over the years by as much as 30%.
+(Touch weight has increased since 1870 by as much as 30%!)
 However, if you are an occasional player then the lighter touch of an older or a played on modern piano is often better as it is less strenuous.

 By far the most common restored Steinway grand pianos are models M’s, O’s, A’s and B’s.
 They vary enormously in quality and in how much they have been used, but generally older Steinway grand pianos have been used extensively and are therefore very worn.
 Reconditioning grands can also vary widely in quality so if you’re buying a restored Steinway grand we strongly recommend having a Steinway trained technician to check it first.